 Minerals Act 1991, which may or may not have an effect on the design of the

-This presentation provides a status report on the development of the wholesale market with particular focus on the options and motivation for locating trading at a hub.
-Two options are proposed: a virtual hub and a trading hub.
+These presentation slides provide a status report on the development of the wholesale market with particular focus on the options and motivation for locating trading at a hub.
+Two options were proposed: a virtual hub and a trading hub.
 The advantages, disadvantages and operational aspects of each option are explored and the conclusion is drawn that the trading hub option provides the best long-term solution.

-This presentation gives an introduction to the policy framework and conceptual issues for a wholesale gas market.
+These presentation slides give an introduction to the policy framework and conceptual issues for a wholesale gas market.
 It looks at the size, structure and characteristics of the New Zealand gas market in relation to other international markets and presents some high-level options available for the operation and governance of a trading market.

 Gas Industry Co entered into a service provider agreement with M-co in 2008 for provision of a trading system.
 That agreement was novated to NZX in 2009 when NZX purchased the business assets of M-co.

 The service provider agreement can be viewed here.

 There are four interlinked documents that govern the operation of the New Zealand Gas Exchange:

 Entities wishing to join the market must apply using the form below and must supply all requested information.